When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Boob versus binky.
 Can they peacefully co-exist?

-Do you wonder if you should give your baby a pacifier when you’re breastfeeding?
-Have you heard horror stories about babies who had nipple confusion or started refusing the breast after pacifiers were introduced?
+Do you worry that giving your baby a pacifier might ruin your breastfeeding journey?
+You have likely heard horror stories about nipple confusion or babies refusing the breast after using an artificial nipple.

 Key Takeaways

-• It is possible to give a pacifier to a breastfed baby without negatively impacting breastfeeding.
+• Balance is possible: You can give a pacifier to a breastfed baby without ruining their latch or milk supply.

-You might wonder why any parent would give their child a pacifier if it means there’s a risk of interfering with breastfeeding.
-There are several advantages to pacifier use.
+You might wonder why any parent would risk a pacifier if it could interfere with breastfeeding.
+However, pacifiers offer distinct advantages for both parents and babies.

-• Cuts down on the chance of SIDS: Sudden Infant Death Syndrome is one of the biggest fears parents have.
-Although experts aren’t sure why it works, babies who suck on pacifiers while sleeping have less risk of dying from SIDS (1).
+• Reduces the risk of SIDS: Sudden Infant Death Syndrome is a major fear for parents.
+Research shows that babies who suck on pacifiers during sleep have a significantly lower risk of SIDS (1).

 You Might Also Like